danyallard/Picture2D/README.md

 # Picture2D

-Set of by value class to write in picture control.
+Set of by value class to draw in picture control.